Skip to main content

 General #

-• Master enable/disable: the single switch that turns the Concierge on or off site-wide.
+• Enable Enhancer: the single switch that turns the Concierge on or off site-wide, including the chat drawer, voice input, and AI-powered search.

 • Debug Mode: adds verbose logging to your PHP error log.
 Leave off for production.